Phase Six

 The basic rules

 Some elements are always and everywhere valid.
-They apply regardless of which epoch or extension is chosen.
-Many character templates such as "Conscientious", "Gun nut", "Tattletale", but also weapons and items are always available regardless of epoch or extension.
+They apply regardless of which era or extension is chosen.
+Many character templates such as "Conscientious", "Gun nut", "Tattletale", but also weapons and items are always available regardless of era or extension.

-Epochs are earthly time periods that are the template for all scenarios (including fantasy).
+Eras or ages are earthly time periods that are the template for all scenarios (including fantasy).
 They provide a technological level for weapons and items and determine what is available to players.
-Earthly history is divided into 7 epochs.
+Earthly history is divided into 7 ages.

-The content of the epochs is based on the earthly technology of the time.
-An adventure always takes place in one of the epochs.
+The content of the era is based on the earthly technology of the time.
+An adventure always takes place in one of the eras.

 Extensions